 University Thyroid Disease in Pregnancy Clinic

-An internationally known researcher in the field of thyroid disease and pregnancy, in 1990, he reported in JAMA the seminal finding linking thyroid antibody positivity in euthyroid women to a doubling of the rate of spontaneous miscarriage.
+An internationally known researcher in the field of thyroid disease and pregnancy, Dr. Stagnaro-Green reported in the Journal of the American Medical Association in 1990 the seminal finding that linked thyroid antibody positivity in euthyroid women to a doubling of the rate of spontaneous miscarriage.
 His endocrine research focuses on thyroid antibodies and miscarriage, the relationship between thyroid dysfunction and preterm delivery, and postpartum thyroiditis.
-He serves as Chairman of the American Thyroid Association (ATA) task force on thyroid and pregnancy.
-In 2011, he was the chair and lead author on clinical guidelines on thyroid and pregnancy which have been endorsed worldwide, including the European Thyroid Association, Latin American Thyroid Association, and the Australian Thyroid Association.
-At present, Dr. Stagnaro-Green is leading an effort to ensure that all prenatal vitamins include iodine which is critical to normal fetal neurocognitive development.
-He has published more than 50 peer-reviewed articles and book chapters and has served as section editor of two books.
+He has served as chairman of the American Thyroid Association task force on thyroid and pregnancy.
+In 2011, Dr. Stagnaro-Green was the chair and lead author on clinical guidelines on thyroid and pregnancy which have been endorsed worldwide, including the European Thyroid Association, Latin American Thyroid Association, and the Australian Thyroid Association.
+He has published 100 peer-reviewed articles, editorials and book chapters and has served as section editor of two books.

 Learn more about thyroid disease and pregnancy at https://www.niddk.nih.gov/health-information/endocrine-diseases/pregnancy-thyroid-disease.